gempro/uniwebif/README.md

 # uniwebif
 External and Universal Webinterface for Linux Receiver's

-If you're not happy with the Webinterface from your Linux Receiver you should have a look at it.
+If you're not happy with the Webinterface from your Linux Receiver, you should have a look at it.

 Overview of the functions: